 - 1. Journalists have been permitted to attend and observe hearings since 2009 but were previously unable to report without the Court's permission.
 Pursuant to the pilot scheme established by the President's Transparency Implementation Group ("the TIG") in January 2023, journalists and legal bloggers have been attending the first three pilot courts (Leeds, Cardiff, and Carlisle), and the subsequent roll-out courts across the country and have reported anonymously on cases they have heard there.
-The reality is that there are fewer journalists, with less time and greater pressure to produce more stories.
-In light of these resourcing issues, editors are also, generally speaking, unwilling to commit to sending reporters to what can be lengthy cases with no guarantee of a story being produced at the end of it and where no-one can be identified.
-The three initial pilot courts have not been inundated with reporters and it is unlikely any court would be unless there is a very high-profile case, in which case the judicial press office can provide support. - 2.
-This guidance is not intended to set out the detailed provisions established in statute and case law as to what aspects of family court proceedings may and may not be reported, however these are issues that media representatives should be alive to. - More general guidance for staff on supporting media access to courts and tribunals can be found at: https://assets.publishing.service.gov.uk/media/6578481e254aaa0010050afd/ HMCTS729 HMCTS media guidance NOV 2023 v5.pdf private law, public law, or something quite specific, for example a case involving a secure accommodation order.
+In December 2024, Parliament approved an amendment to the Family Procedure Rules to incorporate the reporting pilot within the Family Procedure Rules.
+The open reporting provisions in PD12R and PD14G apply from 27 January 2025. - 2.
+The experience during the reporting pilot is that there are fewer journalists, with less time and greater pressure to produce more stories.
+Considering these resourcing issues, editors are also unwilling to commit to sending reporters to what can be lengthy cases with no guarantee of a story being produced at the end of it and where no-one can be identified.
+The three initial pilot courts were not inundated with reporters, nor the next 16 courts.
+It is unlikely any court would be unless there is a very high-profile case, in which case the judicial press office can provide support. - 3.
+This guidance is not intended to set out the detailed provisions established in statute, the FPR, and case law as to what aspects of family court proceedings may and may not be reported, however these are issues that media representatives should be alive to. - 4.
+More general guidance for staff on supporting media access to courts and tribunals can be found at:

+https://assets.publishing.service.gov.uk/media/6578481e254aaa0010050afd/ HMCTS729 HMCTS media guidance NOV 2023 v5.pdf